 P.A.
 102-0662 also requires the Agency to "collect data from program applicants in order to track and improve equitable distribution of benefits across Illinois communities for all procurements the Agency conducts."
 The IPA specifically requires the Agency to collect certain information, including but not limited to the racial or ethnic identities and geographic residencies of employees and agents of Program applicants and participants.
 The Agency has determined that a two-part data collection process will be utilized to collect demographic and geographic information required under the Act; that is, information will be collected both through project applications and through the annual report submitted by Approved Vendors.
-In order to facilitate the ongoing tracking and collection of information from

-Approved Vendors' employees and subcontractors, the Part II application will now collect information on the race, gender, and residential ZIP code of all employees or employees of subcontractors involved in the construction/installation of a particular project and the approximate hours worked.
-Approved Vendors will also be required to indicate whether any of the workers involved in the construction/installation of the project are graduates from the Solar Training Pipeline Program, Solar Craft Apprentice Program, Multi-Cultural Job Training Program, or another job training program.
+In order to facilitate the ongoing tracking and collection of information on the race, gender, and residential ZIP code of all employees or employees of subcontractors involved in the construction/installation of a particular project and the approximate hours worked.
+Approved Vendors will also be required to indicate whether any of the workers involved in the construction/installation of the project are graduates from the Solar Training Pipeline Program, Craft Apprentice Program, Multi-Cultural Job Training Program, or another job training program.
 As additional workforce development programs established by Public Act 102-0662 come online, they will be added to the options available for selection.